What Is a Soffit and Why Does Your Roof Need It?

 1. Ventilation and Airflow

 Soffits allow fresh air to enter the attic, pushing hot and moist air out through ridge or gable vents.
+This constant intake operates perfectly alongside higher exhaust roof vents to guarantee the attic space never becomes stagnant or overheated.
 This passive airflow is essential for maintaining balanced attic temperatures year-round.

 - Prevents overheating: Reduces strain on HVAC systems during hot weather.